ToBinio/cargo-features-manager/README.md

 this will disable all features which are not required to compile.

+### flags

+*--dry-run*

+Run the prune process without modifying Cargo.toml.
+All changes are reported, but nothing is written to disk.

+*--only-dependency, -d*

+Only consider features that enable optional dependencies.
+This will improve runtime performance but will not disable all possible features.

+*--skip-tests*

+Skip compiling tests when checking whether a feature is required.
+This speeds up pruning but may remove features only needed for tests.

+*--no-tmp, -t*

+Run prune directly in the current project directory instead of using a temporary copy.
+This might be necessary for specific project setups.

+*--clean <level>*

+Control how often `cargo clean` is run during pruning.
+This can decrease disk usage but will increase runtime.

 ### false positives

 Some features may not cause the compilation to fail but still remove functionality.
 To limit the extent of such cases we